Indian court lifts ban on Chinese social media app TikTok

 India is a major market for social media platforms given its population of 1.3 billion people.

-In a statement, TikTok welcomed the court decision on Wednesday and said it is committed to enhancing its safety features.
+In a statement, TikTok welcomed the court decision and said it is committed to enhancing its safety features.

-The High Court imposed the ban on the mobile app earlier this month, expressing concern over pornographic content being made available through such apps.
+The Madras High Court in southern India imposed the ban on the mobile app earlier this month, expressing concern over pornographic content being made available through such apps.